-Only a day had passed and this man was famished and asking for food – and just like like that the Yogi put his hands in his clay jar and gave him food of his choice!
+Only a day had passed and this man was famished and asking for food – and just like that the Yogi put his hands in his clay jar and gave him food of his choice!
 The man was pleased.
 Days passed and, soon, the man began to miss his family.
-But he couldn’t, for he wasn’t financially affluent and going back would mean letting go the delicacies offered by yogi’s jar!
+But he couldn’t, for he wasn’t financially affluent and going back would mean letting go of the delicacies offered by yogi’s jar!
 The yogi didn’t take long to realize that the man wasn’t able to adjust to a hermit’s way of life.

 “You may go if you want to.”

 “Promise me, sire, you’ll give me just one thing before I go.”